Natasha Hamilton: 2009–2023: Other projects and Atomic Kitten reformation

-On 30 October 2010, Hamilton released her debut single solo, "Ms Emotional", as an independent artist.
+In October 2010, Hamilton released her debut single solo, "Ms. Emotional", as an independent artist.
 In the interview, she again announced her intention to release her debut solo album soon, but nothing happened.
 In 2011, she played Mrs Johnstone at the West End musical Blood Brothers.
 In 2012, Hamilton appeared as the title character in Cinderella in Southport theatre.

-In 2013, the original line-up of Atomic Kitten – Hamilton, McClarnon and Katona – reformed for The Big Reunion, along with five other pop groups of their time – 911, Honeyz, B*Witched, Five and Liberty X. They have been performing live and touring Europe ever since.
-In 2015, Hamilton joined the Celebrity Big Brother, reaching the third place.
-In 2023, she joined the reality docu-series The Real Housewives of Cheshire.
+In 2013, the original line-up of Atomic Kitten – Hamilton, McClarnon and Katona – reformed for The Big Reunion, alongside five other pop groups of their time – 911, Honeyz, B*Witched, Five and Liberty X. They continued to perform together until Hamilton's departure in 2024.
+In 2015, Hamilton entered the Celebrity Big Brother house, as a housemate on the sixteenth series.
+She ultimately reached the final and finished in third place.
+In 2023, she appeared as a cast member on the reality docu-series The Real Housewives of Cheshire.

+2024–present: Solo music and Extraction

 In May 2024, Hamilton released "Edge of Us", the lead single from her debut EP.
-Natasha released a second single "You Don't Know Me " from her debut EP, which is still untitled.

-In October 2024, Hamilton posted via her Instagram account that she would be stepping down from her position with Atomic Kitten to focus on her solo projects.
+She released a second single, "You Don't Know Me", from her debut EP, which remains untitled.
+In October 2024, Hamilton posted via her Instagram account that she would be leaving Atomic Kitten to focus on her solo projects.
+In January 2025, Hamilton released her next single "Burning Letters".
+In November 2025, she appeared in the documentary Girlbands Forever, detailing her experiences of being in Atomic Kitten.
+The following month, Hamilton announced that she had established her own record label titled Morpho Records.